acharabin/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README.md

    * An inference module is provided that manages the hand-off between the Tacotron2 and WaveGlow models to get inferences with your trained model quickly.

 For those new to TTS and Tacotron2/WaveGlow, it's recommended to read the initial context provided in the source repo.

+The forked repo also offers an ability to obtain inferences using a pretrained Univnet model alongside Tacotron2.
+At a later time, the ability to train new Univnet models will be added to the forked repo.

 ## Additions to Source Repo